How We Can Help You

 FEASIBILITY & PLANNING

-At this stage, IXA conducts various feasibility studies and analysis.
+At this stage, IXA conducts various feasibility studies and analyses.
 IXA will advise the client whether there are needs for planning permission, building approvals and other statutory approvals.

 Depending on the individual requirements of each project, IXA will advise the client on the need for appointing other consultants such as Quantity Surveyor, Civil & Structural Engineer, Mechanical & Electrical Engineer, etc.